Kohl Center: Other events

-Other events are held at the Kohl Center, including commencement ceremonies for the UW and Madison high schools, concerts, ice skating shows, career fairs, political gatherings, and conventions.
+Other events are held at the Kohl Center, including commencement ceremonies for the UW, concerts, ice skating shows, career fairs, political gatherings, and conventions.
 The Kohl Center is the site of the Wisconsin Interscholastic Athletic Association (WIAA) high school Boys' basketball and individual wrestling championships.
 It has also hosted an NCAA women's volleyball national championship (Dec.
-17-19, 1998), an NCAA men's basketball regional championship (March 22–24, 2002), and an NCAA men's hockey regional championship (March 28–30, 2008).
+17–19, 1998), an NCAA men's basketball regional championship (March 22–24, 2002), and an NCAA men's hockey regional championship (March 28–30, 2008).

 The Kohl Center also hosts the annual Varsity Band Spring Concert, an event that began in March 1975 and has grown into a three-night affair with professional staging, lighting, sound and pyrotechnics.
 The concert averages 25,000 attendees every year.

 On February 12, 2008, Democratic presidential candidate Barack Obama spoke before a crowd of over 17,000 prior to the Wisconsin primary.
 The 2008 Jeopardy!
 College Championship was taped on April 11 and 12, 2008, at the Kohl Center.

-The Opening and Closing Ceremonies of the 2011 Science Olympiad National Tournament were held at the Kohl Center on May 20 and 21, 2011.
+The opening and closing ceremonies of the 2011 Science Olympiad National Tournament were held at the Kohl Center on May 20 and 21, 2011.

 On October 8, 2016, the Milwaukee Bucks hosted a preseason game vs. the Dallas Mavericks at the Kohl Center.

 On October 30, 2017, DJ Khaled hosted a concert at the Kohl Center after UW Student Sam Jeschke handed out 43,000 bottles of Mentos Gum.

-Metallica kicked off their North American WorldWired Arena Tour on September 2, 2018 at the Kohl Center.
+Metallica kicked off their North American WorldWired Arena Tour on September 2, 2018, at the Kohl Center.

+Mt.
+Joy and Goose performed a co-headlining concert on September 17, 2025, as part of Mt.
+Joy's Hope We Have Fun Tour, and Goose's Fall 2025 Tour.